TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 revert to previous states.
 There are simply things that people need to learn to live with.

-For clarity I would like to also formulate the sub-textual message that is so often overlooked in all representations of struggle and subsequent change in the media.
-The journey is not glamours and even less so heroic.
+For clarity, I would like to also formulate the sub-textual message that is so often overlooked in all representations of struggle and subsequent change in the media.
+The journey is not glamorous and even less so heroic.
 In fact when you are doing it your suffering only intensifies, until you finally reach the next plateau and can realize some improvement.
 Even worse, the change comes by actively doing something different to how you would want to in the situations which are the